Chad-Powellv1/weather-app/pseudocode.md

-    Create an array to hold recently searched zipcode Create variable to hold current zipcode to control state Create variable to hold error to control error state
+    Create an array to hold recently searched zipcode Create variable to hold current zipcode to control state Create variable to hold error to control error state Create weatherLink variable to hold API link & key

+FUNCTIONS

+    getWeather =>
+      - Fetches weather data from openweathermap.org
+      - Sets data from API to specific variables
+      - Catches any errors and displays triggers a modal popup to display to end-user

+    zipcodeValidation =>
+      - Only allow getWeather to run IF
+        - Zipcode is 5 digits long and it is a number
+        - If not Modal will display an error

+    updateState =>
+      - If API call is good display weather data